ruionwriting/ruionwriting.github.com/source/_posts/2013-09-24-the-best-web-application-framework-utopia.markdown

 categories: [Frameworks, Web development]
 keywords: "php, asp.net, framework, web"
 ---
 Many times I found IT professionals, in particular programmers, arguing about what is the best technology to adopt for a certain project or for all projects for a specific company.
-As web developer with several years getting the hands dirty with .NET development I found myself frequently observing (or getting in to) discussions about the subject.
+As a web developer with several years getting the hands dirty with .NET development I found myself frequently observing (or getting in to) discussions about the subject.
 I really try to avoid to get in the middle...
 Ok!
 Not really :P<!-- more -->

 The truth is that, most of the time, is hard to move away without throwing our own perspective.
 I did that the past and I admit that I was a bit fundamentalist defending my own perspective.